 She served as the Labour MP for the highly marginal Barry constituency from 1950 until 1951, serving as Parliamentary Private Secretary to Dame Edith Summerskill, the Minister of National Insurance.
 She found herself immersed in prominent circles and as a woman was highly regarded, being the first woman to represent South Wales in parliament.
 In the general election of 1951 she was narrowly defeated by the Conservative candidate Sir Raymond Gower.
 However, Dorothy continued her work as the Labour candidate for Barry and was appointed a Freeman of Barry in 1956.

 She sat on many panels and committees covering a wide range of industries from health to education.
-She was chairman of the Morgannwg Hospital Management Committee and of the Barry National Eisteddfod Committee in 1966-68.
-She also attended the Welsh Joint Education Committee, the National Advisory Committee for Insurance and the Welsh Teaching Hospitals Board.
+She chaired the Morgannwg Hospital Management Committee and the Barry National Eisteddfod Committee in 1966-68, and was a member of the Welsh Joint Education Committee, the National Advisory Committee for Insurance and the Welsh Teaching Hospitals Board.
 Dorothy was incredibly passionate and was an advocate for the right of women to a higher education.
 She was made a CBE in 1964 and a DBE in 1975.

 She died in 1987 and you can see a plaque commemorating her life at 6 Newland Street, Barry.